bahadirseyfi/bahadirseyfi.github.io/README.md

 - Marmara University Computer Engineering
 - Link : https://bahadirseyfi.github.io

-## This is a non-responsive CV, made using HTML and CSS only.
+## This is a responsive CV, made using HTML and CSS & JS.